What is the Aurora Borealis? A Photo Tour of Nature’s Famed LightshowBack To Blog

-Whoever came up with phantasmagoria (defined as “a shifting series of phantasms, illusions, or deceptive appearances, as in a dream or as created by the imagination”) almost certainly had just made a visit up to the Last Frontier.
+Whoever came up with phantasmagoria (defined as “a shifting series of phantasms, illusions, or deceptive appearances, as in a dream or as created by the imagination”) almost certainly had just made a visit up to the Great Land.

 What Causes the Northern Lights?

 But what causes the Northern Lights, and what makes them so unique?
 Here is a definitive look at the fantastic occurrence that is Aurora Borealis.

 The first question always asked about the Northern Lights (and one that stumped astronomers for centuries) is what causes this incredible display?
 It has a lot to do with magnets, photons, and solar winds, oh my!